R

 Finance / Business R60 – R120 ~R8,000

-Compared to the US: A US finance creator might see an RPM of $15–$30 (R285–R570).
-South African finance RPMs of R60–R120 are a fraction of that.
-This is geo-arbitrage in reverse — advertisers pay in Rands, not Dollars.
-It's why many SA YouTubers create content that appeals to international audiences to boost their RPMs.
+Now compare that to the US: an American finance creator might see an RPM of $15–$30 (R285–R570).
+Our R60–R120 is a fraction of that.
+Advertisers pay in Rands, not Dollars.
+This is geo-arbitrage in reverse, and it's why smart SA YouTubers create content that attracts international viewers too.

 See exactly what your views are worth with our SA Creator Earnings Estimator — it covers YouTube, TikTok, X, and Instagram.